 These posters may be sent out to each polling location as individual posters or in some cases, the County provides a larger version in a combined format.
-Either way is allowed just make sure that these are displayed where the public can notice them.
+Either way is allowed; just make sure that these are displayed where the public will notice them.

-Ready to Go; Let's get through the day
+Ready to Go; Let's Start Voting